MRC DTP iCASE 2023 Projects

 Interviews are normally held as part of the admissions/funding allocation process.

 Candidates who are shortlisted are interviewed as part of the admissions process.
 Shortlisting will be based on the criteria given above.
 There will be a minimum of three academics on the interview panel.
 Interviews will be conducted virtually this year.
-Normally the interview will consist of a five-minute presentation of previous project work by the applicant, followed by 15-25 minutes of questioning from the panel.
+Normally, the interviews will run for 25 minutes in a question and answer format.

 Prior publications are not required, but research experience and a demonstrable interest in the commercialisation of research may be an advantage.